-The Dietary Guidelines for Americans encourage people with lactose intolerance to try lower-lactose dairy options (such as lactose-free milk, yogurt and hard cheeses) to ensure they get the important nutrients found in dairy.
+The Dietary Guidelines for Americans encourage people with lactose intolerance to try lower-lactose dairy options (such as lactose-free milk, yogurt, and hard cheeses) to ensure they get the important nutrients in dairy.

-The American Academy of Pediatrics recommends children with lactose intolerance still consume dairy foods to help meet calcium, vitamin D, protein and other nutrient needs that are essential for bone health and overall growth.
+The American Academy of Pediatrics recommends that children with lactose intolerance still consume dairy foods to help meet calcium, vitamin D, protein, and other nutrient needs essential for bone health and overall growth.
 The group cautions that lactose intolerance usually does not require avoidance of dairy foods.